6mm ARC vs. 6.5 Grendel: Which AR-15 Round Is Better?

 6.5 Grendel Ballistics

-Note: This information comes from the manufacturer and is for informational purposes only.
-The actual ballistics obtained with your firearm can vary considerably from the advertised ballistics.
+Note: This information comes from ammo manufacturers.
+Actual ballistics obtained with your firearm can vary considerably from advertised ballistics.
 Also, ballistics can vary from lot to lot with the same brand and type load.

-Bullet G1 BC Barrel Length VELOCITY (fps) ENERGY (ft-lbs) TRAJECTORY (in.)
+Bullet G1 BC Barrel Length Velocity (fps) Energy (ft-lbs) Trajectory (in.)

 Muzzle 100 yds.
 200 yds.
 300 yds.
 400 yds.
 500 yds.
 Muzzle 100 yds.
 200 yds.
 300 yds.
 400 yds.
 500 yds.
 Muzzle 100 yds.
 200 yds.
 300 yds.
 400 yds.
 500 yds.